limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ### Ultra Secret Admin Files

-During enumeration of `pinkymanage`'s account, I spotted `ultrasecretadminf1l35` in `littlesecrets-main`.
+I saw `ultrasecretadminf1l35` in `littlesecrets-main` during enumeration of `pinkymanage`'s account.

 ![screenshot-13](/assets/images/posts/pinkys-palace-walkthrough/screenshot-13.png)

-The file `.ultrasecret` turned out to be the `base64` encoded version of a RSA private key as hinted by `note.txt`.
+The file `.ultrasecret` turns out to be the `base64` encoded version of a RSA private key as hinted by `note.txt`.

 ```
 Hmm just in case I get locked out of my server I put this rsa key here..
 Nobody will find it heh..
 ```

-I've placed the decoded RSA private key in `/tmp` and changed its permissions.
-The key owner's information was not stored in the key itself.
+I place the decoded RSA private key in `/tmp` and change its permissions; the key owner's information is not stored in the key.

 ![screenshot-14](/assets/images/posts/pinkys-palace-walkthrough/screenshot-14.png)

-Looking at `/etc/passwd` confirmed the existence of `pinky`.
+Looking at `/etc/passwd` confirms the existence of `pinky`.

 ![screenshot-15](/assets/images/posts/pinkys-palace-walkthrough/screenshot-15.png)

-Perhaps the RSA private key could login to `pinky`'s account assuming `/home/pinky/.ssh/authorized_keys` had the corresponding public key?
+Perhaps I can use the RSA private key to log in to `pinky`'s account, assuming `/home/pinky/.ssh/authorized_keys` had the corresponding public key?
 Well, let's find out.

 ![screenshot-16](/assets/images/posts/pinkys-palace-walkthrough/screenshot-16.png)

-Sweet!
+Sweet.

 ### Privilege Escalation

-During enumeration of `pinky`'s account, I saw `adminhelper` at the home directory and it has been `setuid` to `root`.
+I see `adminhelper` at the home directory and it has been `setuid` to `root` during enumeration of `pinky`'s account.

 ![screenshot-17](/assets/images/posts/pinkys-palace-walkthrough/screenshot-17.png)

-There was an accompanying note as well.
+There is an accompanying note as well.

 ![screenshot-18](/assets/images/posts/pinkys-palace-walkthrough/screenshot-18.png)

-It's certain that we are looking at a classic stack buffer overflow as the following supported that suspicion.
+It's certain that we are looking at a classic stack buffer overflow as the following supports that suspicion.

-_ASLR disabled_
+_ Image shows ASLR is disabled._

 ![screenshot-19](/assets/images/posts/pinkys-palace-walkthrough/screenshot-19.png)

-_Stack execution_
+_Image shows the stack is executable._

 ![screenshot-20](/assets/images/posts/pinkys-palace-walkthrough/screenshot-20.png)

-Good thing `adminhelper` was small and simple.
-This is how the disassembly of the main function looked like.
+It's fortunate `adminhelper` is small and simple.
+This is how the disassembly of the main function looks like.

 ![screenshot-21](/assets/images/posts/pinkys-palace-walkthrough/screenshot-21.png)

 This certainly brought back fond memories of 32-bit Linux exploit development.
 I'm pretty excited to try my hands on 64-bit Linux exploit development.
-Noticed the 64-bit registers (r??) and how arguments passed through registers instead of the stack?
+Notice the 64-bit registers (e.g. rax) and how arguments pass through registers instead of the stack?

-I downloaded a copy of `adminhelper` (through `scp` with the help of the RSA private key) to my Kali VM where [PEDA](https://github.com/longld/peda) is available.
+I use `scp` to download a copy of `adminhelper` to my Kali VM where `gdb` and  [PEDA](https://github.com/longld/peda) are available.
 PEDA will greatly assist in the exploit development such as finding the correct offset as well as presenting the disassembly context in color.

-Here I've created a random pattern of 80 bytes saved in `buf`.
+Here, I create a random pattern of 80 bytes and save it in `buf`.
 Why 80 bytes?
-Even though it's optional, noticed the 80 (`0x50`) bytes of space allocated in the stack?
+Even though it's optional, notice the 80 (`0x50`) bytes of space allocated in the stack?
 This is to make way for the destination buffer in `strcpy()`.

 ![screenshot-22](/assets/images/posts/pinkys-palace-walkthrough/screenshot-22.png)

-Next, I ran `adminhelper` with the supplied argument.
+Next, I run `adminhelper` with the supplied argument.

 ![screenshot-23](/assets/images/posts/pinkys-palace-walkthrough/screenshot-23.png)

-This will trigger a segmentation fault.
+This triggers a segmentation fault.

 ![screenshot-24](/assets/images/posts/pinkys-palace-walkthrough/screenshot-24.png)

-Examine the string ("`IAAEAA4A`") at the stack to determine the offset.
+Next, examine the string ("`IAAEAA4A`") at the stack to determine the offset.

 ![screenshot-25](/assets/images/posts/pinkys-palace-walkthrough/screenshot-25.png)